A direct optimization algorithm for input-constrained MPC: Numerical example

-In this section, we test our proposed \textit{Algorithm} \ref{alg_fullNewton} on an open-loop unstable AFTI-16 aircraft application.
-The aim is to validate whether the practical number of iterations is the same with the exact and deterministic $\left\lceil\frac{\log\left(\frac{2n}{\epsilon}\right)}{-2\log(1-\frac{1}{4\sqrt{2n}})}\right\rceil+1$.
+In this section, Algorithm~\ref{alg_fullNewton} is implemented in MATLAB2023a via a C-mex interface, and the closed-loop simulation is performed on a contemporary MacBook Pro with 2.7~GHz 4-core Intel Core i7 processors and 16GB RAM.
+We test Algorithm \ref{alg_fullNewton} on an open-loop unstable AFTI-16 aircraft application.
+The aim is to validate whether the practical number of iterations is the same with the theoretical $\!\left\lceil\frac{\log(\frac{2n}{\epsilon})}{-2\log(\frac{\sqrt{2n}}{\sqrt{2n}+\sqrt{2}-1})}\right\rceil \!+ 1$, and whether the certified execution-time is smaller than the adopted sampling time.
 The open-loop unstable linearized AFTI-16 aircraft model reported in \cite{bemporad1997nonlinear} is